Track, Field and Biathle Glory for St Gabriel’s Pupils

 -

-Olivia B (Year 8) also secured silver, this time in the U15 Girls’ 800m, after a strong heat performance and an impressive final run of 2:27.29.
+Olivia B (Year 8) secured silver, this time in the U15 Girls’ 800m, after a strong heat performance and an impressive final run of 2:27.29.

 -